-Services that are covered for you What you must pay when you get these services With screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Hearing service (continued) rechargeable style options (for an additional \$50 per aid).
+You must see a TruHearing provider to use this benefit.
+Call 1-866-202-0042 to schedule an appointment (for TTY, dial 711).
+Hearing aid purchase includes: range is based on different types and styles of hearing aids.
+The lower range, \$699 is for the Advanced hearing aid type and the higher range, \$999 is for the Premium hearing aid type.
+Out-of-network: First year of follow-up provider visits 60-day trial period 3-year extended warranty You pay a \$45 copay for 1 routine non-Medicare covered hearing exam per year.
+80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Additional batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss &amp; damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+You pay 20% coinsurance for Medicare-covered hearing services.
+Please note that these services do not apply to your In-Network Maximum Out-of-Pocket Amount or your Combined Maximum Out-of-Pocket Amount.
+Members should use TruHearing providers for the hearing aid benefit.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
 Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Note: For Medicare-covered services, a certified Home Health Agency must be used.
-Note: Custodial care is not covered, see exclusion chart in Section 3 of this chapter.
-Prior authorization may be required and is the responsibility of your provider.
-In-network: You pay 0% coinsurance for each Medicare-covered home health visit.
-Out-of-network: You pay 20% coinsurance for each Medicare-covered home health visit.
+In-network: You pay 0% coinsurance for each Medicare- covered home health visit.
+Out-of-network: You pay 20% coinsurance for each Medicare- covered home health visit.